-FCC maintains a memorandum of understanding with the Department of Defense that allows active duty personnel from every service branch to use military Tuition Assistance at FCC.
-The process for obtaining Tuition Assistance (T.A.) varies depending on the service branch.
-VMS will provide the service member with documentation (e.g., degree plan and/or invoice) if needed to obtain T.A. authorization from the service branch.
-Service members must submit their T.A. authorization to FCC's Student Finance Office at StudentAccounts@frederick.edu prior to published academic payment due dates.
-Because T.A. pays tuition only, service members using T.A. are responsible for paying their fees by published academic payment due dates.
+FCC maintains a memorandum of understanding with the Department of Defense that allows active-duty personnel from every service branch to use military Tuition Assistance (TA) at FCC.
+The process for obtaining TA varies depending on the service branch.
+VMS will provide the service member with documentation (e.g., degree plan and/or invoice) needed to obtain TA authorization from the service branch.
+Service members must submit their TA authorization to FCC's Student Finance Office at StudentAccounts@frederick.edu prior to published academic payment due dates.
+Because TA pays tuition only, the student is responsible for paying their fees by the published academic payment due date.